 Evenor speaks —

 I am not from here, or at least that is what I have been told.
 My people came from a distant placelong ago.
 Our mission was simple: find water.
-We discovered this planet; then drove our aeroships into the ocean floor.
+We discovered this blue planet; then drove our aeroships into the ocean floor.
 Beneath the depths and hidden from view, we built a colony to explore this sea, that was so rich with life.